 The Latvian people I’ve met are very nice, kind and gentle.
-They are not cold people at all!
-Every week I love to go to the Central Market to buy fresh produce and vegetables because there are old women there, always willing to talk to you, to help you if you want to say something in Russian and to listen to your story.
+They aren’t cold at all!
+Every week I love to go to Riga Central Market to buy fresh produce and vegetables because there are old women there always willing to talk to you, to help you if you want to say something in Russian and to listen to your story.
 It’s something I’ll really miss about Latvia.

 Is there anything that annoys you about living here?

 The weather is the only thing I don’t really like about Latvia but there’s not so much we can do about that!
 I certainly learned to deal with it and to enjoy every single sunny day as if it were a present.

 Have you spent time outside Riga while you’ve been here?